Consider CU-Boulder’s ATLAS Institute Master’s Degree

 The only program of its kind in the United States, this two year program includes three semesters in residence and a final semester comprised of a field-based practicum, where students work with NGOs, development agencies, foundations and technology companies on real-world ICTD interventions.

 There is a demonstrated need for ICTD practitioners who can balance questions of access, use, usability, cultural context and unintended outcomes of ICT deployment and adoption in development strategies, in order to create and advocate for appropriate, sustainable and equitable technologies.

 The MS-ICTD program seeks students from all academic backgrounds.
 The strength of the program is predicated on the diversity of the cohort.
 This diversity creates opportunities to combine talents for more thoughtful and thorough development projects.
-We encourage technologists, social scientists, development practitioners, and those that defy traditional academic disciplines or paths to apply for consideration for the 2014 fall cohort.
+We encourage technologists, social scientists, development practitioners, and those that defy traditional academic disciplines or paths to apply to the program.